 - Outer thighs

-Since it is minimally invasive, you will be under anesthesia.
+Since it is minimally invasive and targets localized fat, you will be under localized anesthesia.
 However, it does have the risk of pain and scarring.
 It is also not a treatment for obesity and does not remove stretch marks, cellulite, and dimples present on the target area.

 Now, the burning question is, is laser liposuction safe?
 Find out next.